5.9 Cummins Connecting Rods

 November 30, 2009

 The Duramax cam and crankshaft use a 5mm pin to index the timing gears, crank position sensor ring, and dampner.
 This pin can shear off resulting in improper cam timing and piston to valve contact.
-We can recut the keyway to accept a longer key.
-The machining of the key way slot is critical, just [...]
+PDM can recut the keyway to accept a longer key.
+The machining of the key way slot is critical, just […]

 Read the full article →